 The WTAS is a scientific meeting and contributions based primarily on empirical data from within the autism field or other fields relevant to autism will be accepted.
 Please note that most of the presentations will be in German, but you are welcome to present in English.

 We ask for your understanding that due to time restrictions, the scientific committee may ask some presenters to change their format from oral presentations to poster presentations.
-We will inform applicants about the acceptance of their poster/oral presentations and about official formatting guidelines by beginning of December, 2017.
-Please note, that all presenters need to register regularly for participating at the WTAS.

 The abstracts must be formatted as follows (click here for an example abstract):

 - Include these five paragraph headings: background, objectives, methods, results, conclusion